SeanatLBC/Ethereum/README.md

 Guide to Using MetaMask:  https://cryptobriefing.com/metamask-beginner-guide/ How to Set Up MetaMask:  https://blog.injectiveprotocol.com/how-to-set-up-metamask/

+WHAT IS GAS?
+A good explainer video by Unstoppable Domains on GAS differences with ETH Transactions:  https://youtu.be/h3rP3Ptvka4

 RUG SCREEN - Copy and paste your contract or solidity code to scan for potential pitfalls:   https://rugscreen.com/Scan/Index

 ChainID - details on all chains running on EVM:  https://chainid.network/